ECSaputra/phyloConverge-manuscript/README.md

 ## Computing correlations between top-ranking regions with functional data

-Correlations between top-ranking regions with functional genomics data were computed using the R script `correlateWithFunctionalDatasets.R`
+Correlations between top-ranking regions ('foreground elements') with functional genomics data were computed using the R script `correlateWithFunctionalDatasets.R`.
+The [BEDtools](https://bedtools.readthedocs.io/en/latest/index.html) suite is required to run this function, and make sure that the binaries are added to the PATH environment variable.

+The function takes the following parameters:

+* -u, --fgunmerged: path to BED file containing the coordinates of foreground elements (unmerged)

+* -m, --fgmerged: path to BED file containing the merged coordinates of foreground elements (obtained by running bedtools merge with using-defined distance parameter -d)